dfe-analytical-services/leo-graduate-industry-dashboard/README.md

 ### Merging pull requests

-Only members of the Statistics Development team can merge pull requests.
-Add lauraselby, cjrace and sarahmwong as requested reviewers, and the team will review before merging.
+Only members of the development team can merge pull requests.
+Add chfoster, cjrace and rmbielby as requested reviewers, and the team will review before merging.

 ---

 ## Contact

-Add contact details of how to get in touch with your team.
+If you have any questions about the dashboard please contact [HE.LEO@education.gov.uk](mailto:HE.LEO@education.gov.uk).